entelect-incubator/.NET/Phase 7/README.md

 ![](./Assets/2023-07-23-22-13-30.png)

-Using this with something like OpenAPI Generator CLI, you can build any Clients from Angular / React / Jave etc
+Using OpenAPI Generator CLI, you can generate client SDKs for various platforms, including Angular, React, Java, and more using the Api-Client.json. - [Open API Generator](https://github.com/OpenAPITools/openapi-generator)

 ## **Phase 8 - Create UI's**